George Whitmore (climber)

 George William Whitmore (February 8, 1931 – January 1, 2021) was an American mountain climber and conservationist.
 He was a member of the first team to climb a vertical face El Capitan in 1958, by the route called The Nose.

 Background

 Whitmore was trained as a pharmacist at the University of California, San Francisco.

-He had served in the Air Force as an aeromedical evacuation officer and later worked as a pharmacist.
+He served in the Air Force as an aeromedical evacuation officer and later worked as a pharmacist.
 Whitmore was a lifelong environmental activist on behalf of wilderness preservation, such as promoting the establishment of the Kaiser Wilderness in 1976.
 He lobbied for passage of the California Wilderness Act of 1984, which he later described as establishing "the longest stretch of de facto wilderness in the lower 48 states."

-Whitmore was a cancer survivor and died from complications subsequent to COVID-19 in Fresno, California, on January 1, 2021, at age 89, during the COVID-19 pandemic in California.
+Whitmore previously beat cancer.
+He died from complications subsequent to COVID-19 in Fresno, California, on January 1, 2021, at the age of 89.